 The Akagera National Park (French: Parc National de l’Akagera) covers 1,200 km² in eastern Rwanda, against the Tanzanian border.
 It was founded in 1934 to protect animals and vegetation in three eco-regions: savannah, mountain and swamp.

-The park is named for the Kagera River which flows along its eastern boundary feeding into several lakes the largest of which is Lake Ihema.
+The park was named after the Kagera River which flows along its eastern boundary feeding into several lakes the largest of which is Lake Ihema.
 The complex system of lakes and linking papyrus swamps makes up over 1/3 of the park and is the largest protected wetland in central Africa.

-There are several faunas, floras and birds which include elephants, buffaloes, lions, Masai giraffe, gazelles, impala, baboons, oribi, Butchel’s zebra, topi, bush baby, leopard and bush buck.
-Aquatic include crocodiles and hippos.
-Akagera National park features a large concentration of bird life with over 525 species identified.
-Unique species such as Shoe billed stocks and papyrus gynolek can be encountered.
+There are several faunas, floras and birds which include elephants, buffaloes, lions, Masai giraffe, gazelles, impala, baboons, oribi, Butchel’s zebra, topi, bush baby, leopard and bushbuck.
+Aquatics include crocodiles and hippos.
+Akagera National Park features a large concentration of bird life with over 525 species identified.
+Unique species such as shoebill and papyrus gynolek can be encountered.
 Endemics include the African jacanas, Hadada ibis, sandpipers and herons.

 - Nature walks